Thamarai Kulam: Production

 Thamarai Kulam was produced under the banner Kalyani Pictures.
 Writer S. R. Natarajan and cinematographer S. R. Veerabahu were the producers, and Muktha Srinivasan was director.
 Nagesh, then a struggling actor, was noticed by Srinivasan during a play in Mylapore.
-Srinivasan, impressed with Nagesh's comic performance, hired him to act in another comic role in Thamarai Kulam, for a salary of ₹2500.
+Srinivasan, impressed with Nagesh's comic performance, hired him to act in another comic role in Thamarai Kulam, for a salary of ₹2500, though Nagesh revealed that the production company did not pay him the intended salary.
 The film thus became Nagesh's cinematic acting debut.
 S. M. Ramkumar and Kameswaran served as the dance choreographers.
 Shooting took place at the now non-existent Golden Studios.

 Soundtrack

 The music was composed by H. Padmanabha Sarma and T. A. Mothi.
 The playback singers were P. Susheela, Mothi, P. Leela, Sirkazhi Govindarajan, S. C. Krishnan, A. P. Komala and ‘Nellore’ Janaki.

 Release and reception

 Thamarai Kulam was released on 14 April 1959.
 The film, which was written with Leftist themes, was not well received by viewers because, according to historian Randor Guy, "Tamil cinema was then dominated by movies of Sivaji Ganesan with accent on high-flown, alliterative dialogue".
 Nagesh's performance was panned by the Tamil magazine Ananda Vikatan.
-Kanthan of the magazine Kalki said the film could be watched once only for Radha's performance.
+Kanthan of the magazine Kalki appreciated Srinivasan's direction and said the film could be watched once only for Radha's performance.